SimiaCryptus/SkyeNet/docs/discussable.md

-## Acceptable Class Documentation
+## Discussable Class Documentation

 ### Overview

-The `Acceptable` class in Kotlin is designed to facilitate user interactions within a session-based application, particularly for tasks that require user confirmation or iterative refinement based on user feedback.
+The `Discussable` class in Kotlin is designed to facilitate user interactions within a session-based application, particularly for tasks that require user confirmation or iterative refinement based on user feedback.
 It is highly useful in scenarios where an initial response needs to be generated based on user input, and then potentially revised multiple times based on further user interactions.